 Proper treatment can keep people with diabetes healthy.
 People with diabetes who receive good and consistent care can live a normal life.

-The 8 Types of Diabetes Meds
+Types of Diabetes Meds

 Side Effects and Safety